 Our Family Violence Services offer group and shelter-based programs to help women and children who have experienced family violence or other trauma.
 Individual and family counselling, parenting support, family reconnection and healing services, and links to community supports are available.

-Our Integra Program provides family-centred, evidence-informed direct clinical services to children and youth ages 8 to 18 with diagnosed learning disabilities and mental health issues in Toronto.
+Our Learning Disabilities and Mental Health Services (formerly Integra) provides family-centred, evidence-informed direct clinical services to children and youth ages 8 to 18 with diagnosed learning disabilities and mental health issues in Toronto.
 Our summer residential therapy program, Towhee Summer Residential Program, serves children ages 10 to 18 from across the province.
 Our Community Education and Engagement program provides training and public education without geographical boundary limitations.

 We are a highly collaborative organization, sharing our research, knowledge and expertise through partnerships and collaborations, training, consultation and publications.
 CDI is a trusted thought leader in children’s mental health and family violence, not only because our solutions are developed out of research, but also because of the innovative solutions that result from our approach.